sevenval/flat-docs/cookbook/x-flat-jwt.md

 …
 ```

-Then we give some [configuration](/reference/OpenAPI/security.md#the-x-flat-jwt-field) for decoding the JWT token:
+Then we specify the [configuration](/reference/OpenAPI/security.md#the-x-flat-jwt-field) for decoding the JWT token:

 ```yaml
 …